-Mr. Mahoney participates in The Retirement Income Plan for Non-Union Employees of CMP, a defined benefit pension plan intended to be qualified under Section 401(a) of the IRS Code.
+Mr. Mahoney participates in The Retirement Income Plan for Non-Union Employees of CMP, a defined benefit pension plan intended to be qualified under Section 401(a) of the Code.
 Employees who have reached age 21 are eligible, provided that no new employees are eligible to participate after January 1, 2014.
-The amount of monthly retirement benefit payable to a participant beginning at age 65 is generally equal to (i) (a) 1.7% of the participant's "final average earnings" multiplied by (b) years of benefit service up to 30 such years, plus (ii) (a) 0.5% of the participant's "final average earnings" multiplied by (b) years of benefit service in excess of 30 minus (iii)(a) 50% of the participant's social security benefit, multiplied by (b) a fraction equal to his years of benefit service up to 35 such years divided by 35.
+The amount of monthly retirement benefit payable to a participant beginning at age 65 is generally equal to (i) (a) 1.7% of the participant's "final average earnings" multiplied by (b) years of benefit service up to 30 such years, plus (ii) (a) 0.5% of the participant's "final average earnings" multiplied by (b) a fraction equal to his years of benefit service up to 35 such years divided by 35.
 "Final average earnings" is generally defined under the plan as the monthly average of a participant's highest 60 consecutive calendar months of basic earnings during the 120 month period ending in the month in which the participant's service termination date occurs.
-Benefit accrued under the plan generally vest 100% after five years of service.
+Benefits accrued under the plan generally vest 100% after five years of service.
 The normal form of benefit is a single life annuity for unmarried participants and a 50% contingent annuity for married participants, provided that the participant may elect other forms of actuarially equivalent benefits including a joint & survivor annuity.
 Participants eligible for early retirement will receive a reduced basic annual benefit upon such early retirement after attaining age 55.
 Benefits are unreduced at age 62 for participants with at least five years of service.